 - Episode Title

 - Long Description

 Search priority adjustment

 Some asset fields will have a greater weighting than others when search terms are being matched to them.
-This weighting determines the relevancy given to the match and therefore its position in search results.
-For example, a match to an asset title has a greater relevancy to a match found in a tagline.
+This weighting determines the relevancy given to the match and, therefore, its position in search results.
+For example, a match to an asset title has greater relevancy to a match found in a tagline.

 The Enhanced Search API allows developers to adjust the weighting of each field, thereby controlling the relevancy and ordering of results.

 Where results with the same relevancy are returned, a shuffle order of search results toggle allows you to decide whether these results should be randomly ordered (on) or sequentially ordered – e.g., in episode or season order (off).